MortenMeisler/AzureAutomationFormGenerator/README.md

 ## Requirements

- - Create a Service Principal that has permission to your Azure Automation Account.
+ - create an Azure AD application and service principal that can access your Azure Automation Account.
 [Read more here](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-create-service-principal-portal)

 ## Getting Started

 ### Publish to Azure
-1. Create a new azure ad app that has access to your Azure Automation account (or use existing)
+1. Create a new Azure AD App that has access to your Azure Automation account (or use existing)
 2. Hit Deploy to Azure button
-3. Fill out the fields
+3. Fill out the fields and deploy.
-4. Create a new Redirect URI in your azure app.
-Under Authentication.
+4. Once deployed, create a new Redirect URI in your azure app under Authentication.
 Paste the following: https://`<NameOfYourWebSite`>.azurewebsites.net/signin-oidc

 ### Development